 MAKES 20 COOKIES We don’t think there’s a better chocolate chip cookie out there, gluten-free or otherwise.
 They’re just that good.
 If you can, splurge on high-end chocolate chips, such as Barry Callebaut, Guittard, or Peter’s Burgundy, for this now not-so-secret adaptation of a recipe from beloved baker Lisa Lan of San Francisco’s Bumblebee Bakeshop.
 Quality ingredients make the difference.
 But be warned: you’ll be spoiled for life.

-2 cups Cup4Cup gluten-free flour blend or your favorite flour blend
+- 2 cups gluten-free flour blend (we like Cup4Cup)

 Preheat oven 325°F. In a large bowl, combine the sugars, molasses, vanilla paste, and butter and mix well.
 Add the egg and mix until smooth.